Yellow or blue Thai house book

 What is a tabien baan or Thai house book?

 Contrary to what is often assumed by foreigners this document has nothing to do with ownership of a house or condo and cannot be used as proof of ownership.
-It is a booklet issued by the local municipality (not the land department) that belongs to the official papers of a home or condo and its practical use is that it registeres and proves a persons place of legal residence (official domicile).
-A house book could state the name of the owner but in the case of a foreign non-resident owner not (unless he has official recidency in Thailand).
+It is a booklet issued by the local municipality (not the land department) that belongs to the official address registration papers of a home or condo and its practical use is that it registers and proves a persons place of legal residence (official domicile).
+A house book could state the name of the owner but in the case of a foreign non-resident owner not (unless he has official residency in Thailand).

 Thailand has 2 types of house books (with a blue or yellow cover):